CaiB/ColorChord.NET/README.md

 # ColorChord.NET
 My WIP port of [CNLohr's ColorChord2](https://github.com/cnlohr/colorchord) to C#.NET, allowing for more flexibility and extendability.
-Also uses new WASAPI Loopback methods for getting audio on Windows, which appears to work more reliably.

 **[You can find binary downloads here.](https://github.com/CaiB/ColorChord.NET/releases)**